From left: Robert Lyle, Trine Rounge, Magnus Leithaug, Hilde Langseth, Sinan Ugur Umu, Marianne Lauritzen and Cecilie Bucher-Johannessen

 Lab Technician, Magnus Leithaug, BSc

-Chair for Clinical Bioinformatics, Andreas Keller, PhD
+Chair of Clinical Bioinformatics, Andreas Keller, PhD

 Institute of Human Genetics, Eckart Meese, PhD